bencheee/BlackJack/README.md

 <a name="start"></a>
 #### 4.1.1 Start Screen

-First thing shown on the site is 'Start screen' with three buttons to select from: 'New game', 'Options' and 'Rules'.
+First thing shown on the site is 'Start screen' with three buttons to select from: 'New game', 'Options', 'Rules' and additional 'Top Scores' button which is displayed only after there is at least one entry on top scores list.
 By selecting 'New game' as expected new game of BlackJack will start.
 By selecting 'Options' button player will have be able to choose from 'Conservative' and 'Aggressive' modes.
 This will control the way dealer will make decisions during the round.
 Lastly, 'Rules' button will display basic rules of the game in a box with arrow buttons and 'close' button for easier navigation.
+'Tops scores' button will display list of top 5 scores stored in local memory.

 <a name="nav"></a>
 #### 4.1.2 Navigation